Keyboard shortcuts

 The overlay (and keybindings involving printable characters generally) will not respond when in a password field or other field marked as sensitive.
 This is not a bug, but a result of MacOS's 'Secure Input' mode, which prevents applications from reading keyboard input while in these fields.
 To continue using Mouseless, simply leave the field (e.g. by pressing Tab).

-Hotkeys don't work after upgrading
+Hotkeys don't work on app startup

 1. exit Mouseless